 Differences in the genomic organization of salinity tolerance candidate genes may also influence inter- and intraspecific variation in salinity tolerance capacity.
-Clustered genes in vertebrates are more likely to be co-expressed (Hurst et al., 2004; Ng et al., 2009; Woo et al., 2010) and co-methylated (McGowan et al., 2011) and thus are more likely to be involved in the same or closely-related biological pathways.
-For instance, candidate genes in salmonids show evidence of clustering along linkage groups (Norman et al., 2012) and similar patterns are evident on model teleost chromosomes (e.g., medaka, stickleback, zebrafish) (Norman et al., 2012) and on reconstructed proto-actinopterygian ancestral chromosomes (Kasahara et al., 2007).
-Current data indicate that inter-chromosomal rearrangements in the Atlantic salmon genome have produced unique combinations of salinity tolerance candidate genes, which may be related to the high salinity tolerance capacity that is characteristic of this species (Norman et al., 2012).
+Clustered genes in vertebrates are more likely to be co-expressed (Hurst et al., 2004; Ng et al., 2009; Woo et al., 2010) and co-methylated (McGowan et al., 2011) and thus are more likely to be involved in the same or closely related biological pathways.
+For instance, candidate genes in salmonids show evidence of clustering along linkage groups (Norman et al., 2012) and similar patterns are evident on model teleost chromosomes (e.g. medaka, stickleback, zebrafish) (Norman et al., 2012) and on reconstructed proto-actinopterygian ancestral chromosomes (Kasahara et al., 2007).
+Current data indicate that interchromosomal rearrangements in the Atlantic salmon genome have produced unique combinations of salinity tolerance candidate genes, which may be related to the high salinity tolerance capacity that is characteristic of this species (Norman et al., 2012).
 However, these observations are based on relatively few candidate genes.
-The myriad candidate genes that are typically produced by large-scale gene expression analysis would permit a more in-depth characterization of these patterns.
-The production of candidate gene lists produced by large-scale gene expression analysis coupled with in silico comparative genomics approaches will facilitate a more in-depth investigation of these patterns, providing additional insight about the genetic architecture of salinity tolerance in salmonids.
+The production of candidate gene lists produced by large-scale gene expression analysis coupled with in silico comparative genomics approaches will facilitate a more in-depth investigation of these patterns, providing additional insight into the genetic architecture of salinity tolerance in salmonids.

-In this study we collected large-scale gene expression data from Arctic charr to gain insight about the genes and biological processes that affect salinity tolerance in this species.
+In this study we collected large-scale gene expression data from Arctic charr to gain insight into the genes and biological processes that affect salinity tolerance in this species.
 Specifically, we used high-throughput mRNA sequencing technology to compare expression profiles between fish exposed to freshwater and seawater.
-We then investigated the genome organization of differentially expressed genes (DEGs) to gain insight about putative non-random patterns in the genetic architecture of salinity tolerance.
+We then investigated the genome organization of differentially expressed genes (DEGs) to gain insight into putative non-random patterns in the genetic architecture of salinity tolerance.
 Our specific objectives were to identify genes differentially expressed in Arctic charr gill tissue after transfer to seawater from freshwater, and to characterize which biological processes affect hypo-osmoregulation in this species.
-Based upon comparisons with other teleost species, inferences on the locations of the DEGs were made (i.e., putative retention of synteny blocks) and used to test if DEGs are clustered, and whether or not genes or gene clusters are randomly distributed among Arctic charr linkage groups.
+Based upon comparisons with other teleost species, inferences on the locations of the DEGs were made (i.e. putative retention of synteny blocks) and used to test if DEGs are clustered, and whether or not genes or gene clusters are randomly distributed among Arctic charr linkage groups.